The Gorman Family

 Finn's family was not unlike many other families.
 They came from Europe, specifically Ireland to start a new life.
 Finn's family, like most immigrants had to endure a long trip by boat and came to America with little in the way of money and possessions.
 Starting life here was hard and only the bravest people immigrated to America to try their luck in the New World.
 Learn more about Ireland.

 Life in New York City

 From the 1850s through the early 1900s thousands of immigrants arrived in the United States and lived in New York City.
+The Gorman family would not have come through Ellis Island because they arrived before Ellis Island existed, they would have come through a place called Castle Garden.
 Many of these immigrants came through Ellis Island.
 It made sense to stay in New York City, after such a long trip many people had to find housing and a job as quickly as possible.
 They first came from Ireland and Germany and later from Italy, Eastern Europe, and China, among other places.
 Because most immigrants were poor when they arrived, they often lived on the Lower East Side of Manhattan, where rents for the crowded apartment buildings, called tenements, were low.
 Life in the crowded streets around the tenements was loud and busy.
 Most families needed every member of their family working to try to make ends meet.
 Neighborhoods were loud, crowded, and dangerous.
 The tenements themselves were the same.
 They were also unsanitary and often unsafe.
 Many people who found themselves living in these parts of New York City spent their whole lives there while others chose to move on to other parts of the country.
 Learn more about New York City.